ere’s my challenge to you: step a little beyond Slater’s Bridge and the Cathedral Caves to discover a fantastic walking route.

 Perhaps it’s time to plan your next visit!

-A circular route taking in not only the popular Slater’s Bridge and Cathedral Caves, but the varied landscapes beyond, is an easy walking route with low elevation.
+A circular route taking in not only the popular Slater’s Bridge, Cathedral Caves and its quarry, but the varied landscapes beyond, is an easy walking route with low elevation.

 It’s got excellent views, unique photo opportunities, picturesque rest stops and a realmix of terrain to experience.